 6. Muse Wat Rong Khun—the White Temple

 High tail it to the province of Chiang Rai to visit a temple unlike anywhere else in the world.
 It looks like it came down from heaven itself, and was built and designed by a lone Thai artist named Chalermchai Kositpipat.
-Though visitors can’t visit the inside (it’s actually not physically safe due to weaknesses in the temple structures themselves), even visiting the outside of the temple grounds proves an interesting and thought-provoking experience for TEFL interns in Thailand.
+Though visitors can’t visit the inside (it’s actually not physically safe due to weaknesses in the temple structures themselves), even visiting the outside of the temple grounds proves an interesting and thought-provoking experience for TEFL interns teaching English in Thailand.

 7. A Holiday Celebration